-- Treat any case of known or suspected Organophosphate or Carbamate (e.g., insecticides such as Parathion or Malathion); or nerve agent (e.g., Tabun, Sarin, Soman, VX) exposure as below: - Administer Atropine every 5 minutes, as available until lungs are clear to auscultation.
-Atropine by Mark I autoinjector #1 (adults and children weighing over 90 pounds), by AtroPen autoinjector for children, or by DuoDote. - ◆ Adults and children > 90 pounds, give Mark I Atropine autoinjector or DuoDote - P ◆ Children weighing 40 90 pounds, give the 1.0 mg Atropen autoinjector. - P Children weighing less than 40 pounds, give the 0.5 mg Atropen autoinjector. - Follow Atropine with 2-PAM (Pralidoxime) which is Mark I autoinjector Item 2 for older children and adults.
-If DuoDote was used, no second autoinjector is needed. - Treat seizures with Diazepam Autoinjector (CANA).
+- Oxygen - Treat any case of known or suspected Organophosphate or Carbamate (e.g., insecticides such as Parathion or Malathion); or nerve agent (e.g., Tabun, Sarin, Soman, VX) exposure as below: - Administer Atropine every 5 minutes, as available until lungs are clear to auscultation.
+Atropine may be given IM or by Mark I autoinjector #1 (adults and children weighing over 90 pounds), by AtroPen autoinjector for children, or by DuoDote. - Adults and children > 90 pounds, give Mark I Atropine autoinjector, DuoDote, or Atropine 2 mg IM - P ◆ Children weighing 40 90 pounds, give 1.0 mg Atropine, or the 1.0 mg Atropen autoinjector. - P Children weighing less than 40 pounds, give 0.5 mg Atropine, or the 0.5 mg Atropen autoinjector. - Follow Atropine with 2-PAM (Pralidoxime) 600 mg IM, which is Mark I autoinjector Item 2 for older children and adults, or 1 gram IM.
+If DuoDote was used, no second autoinjector is needed. - P ◆ Infants and young children should receive Pralidoxime, 25-50 mg/kg IM, if available. - ♦ Treat seizures with Diazepam, Midazolam, or Diazepam Autoinjector (CANA).